 Beef Spleen Health Benefits

-The immune-boosting effects of beef spleen can be explained by an organ meat principle called like-supports-like.
+The immune-boosting effects of beef spleen may be partly attributable to an organ meat principle called like-supports-like.

 - Boosting the immune system